Vanda Orchids At A Glance

 They are more suitable for growing in the greenhouse where they bloom under aerial irrigation and bright sunlight.

 These plants are winning many awards and are the subject of great efforts for the improvement of the species.

 Vandas are one of the most curious families of orchids.
 Normally, we find them in the garden centers in baskets hanging from those that protrude numerous roots that are exposed to the air.
-In their natural habitat they usually reach large size and feed on moisture and dissolved nutrients that reach their aerial roots.
-Most of them, then, are epiphytes (they live on other plants or trees that take advantage as a support) although there are also lithophytes (they live on or among rocks).
+In their natural habitat, they usually reach a large size and feed on moisture and dissolved nutrients that reach their aerial roots.
+Most of them, then, are epiphytes (they live on other plants or trees that take advantage as support) although there are also lithophytes (they live on or among rocks).
 They do not have pseudobulbs.

 The stems of Vanda orchids also vary considerably in size, there are some that are literally miniatures, and others that reach a length of several feet high.
 These can become quite massive in their growing habitat, and epiphytic species have very large aerial root systems.

 The flowers of this plant, an interesting feature of the Vanda orchid, are its crushed flowers, which grow in a lateral inflorescence.
 Most of them show a yellowish-brown color, with brown marks, but also appear in white, green, orange, red, and burgundy tones.
 The lip of these flowers have a small stimulus, and these Vanda, usually bloom every few months, and the best part of it, is that their flowers last for two or three weeks.